-Recall thatour additional interventions were intended to alleviate access barriers that could arise from informational, social, and transportation concerns that are exacerbated when training is outside one's village: trainee engagement (TE) sessions conducted in each village to further increase knowledge and salience of what the training involved; a community engagement (CE) exercise to enable societal-level discussions by also inviting male and female community elders and male household members to a village-level meeting to discuss concerns and ways to facilitate potential trainees; and providing secure and reliable group transportation (GT) for women through group consultations with their male household heads to ameliorate transportation concerns of attending training outside their villages.
-In this section, we focus on the extent to which these interventions ameliorated access constraints and raised program take-up.
-The following section discusses what the efficacy of these interventions (or lack thereof) tells us about the potential channels at play in generating the distance and boundary effects documented above.
+We begin our analysis of mechanisms by first examining three interventions designed to alleviate access barriers that could arise from informational, social, and transportation concerns that are exacerbated when training is outside one's village.
+In this section we directly look at the impact of: (1) trainee engagement (TE) sessions conducted in each village to further increase knowledge and salience of what the training involved; (2) a community engagement (CE) exercise to enable societal-level discussions by also inviting male and female community elders and male household members to a village-level meeting to discuss concerns and ways to facilitate potential trainees; and (3) providing secure and reliable group transportation (GT) for women through group consultations with their male household heads to ameliorate transportation concerns of attending training outside their villages.
+We focus on the extent to which these interventions ameliorated access constraints and raised program take-up.
+The following section then further discusses the efficacy of these interventions (or lack thereof) explicitly in terms of the potential channels at play in generating the distance and boundary effects documented above.